Machines Like Me

 ‘England’s national author’ The New Yorker

-In conversation with Eric Wagner, author, critic and New Statesman contributing writer
+In conversation with Erica Wagner, author, critic and New Statesman contributing writer